thunder-project/thunder-docs/markdown/data-types.md

 ## both

 Although both `images` and `series` have domain-specific methods, there are several methods shared by both, including simple aggregations like `mean` and `std`, and generic functional operators like `map` and `reduce`.
+These come from the shred superclass `data` that is a subclass of the `base` class.
+The conversion methods between `images` and `series` are preformed via an intermediate data type `blocks` that is also a subclass of `base`.

 You'll find yourself using `map` anytime you want to apply a generic function to each record, i.e. each individual image or series.
 This operation will automatically be parallelized in distributed mode.
 As an example of `map`, this code snippet generates random `series` data and then adds `2` and computes the mean of each record